 KEXP is the local listener-supported, commercial-free radio station that pokes a finger in the eye of those jaded stations that play the same 18 songs on a perpetual loop via a computer 1,000 miles away.
 Also, check out KUOW the local PBS radio station and if you like dancing in the kitchen after a couple of cocktails, listen to C89.5 which is also listener-supported / commercial-free.

 Placing the 26.2 sticker on your car will indicate to all that you have run a full marathon and have probably been around Green Lake at least 500 times.
 Whether you have actually run a marathon or not is irrelevant.
-You just need to remember what month of the year the Seattle Marathon takes place.
-Careful, it's a trick question because Seattle has two marathons.
+Y

-True story: when I first started seeing these bumper stickers on cars, I thought to myself: "why is everyone driving around Seattle quoting verses from the bible?"
+True story: when I first started seeing these bumper stickers on cars, I thought to myself: "why is everyone driving around the city quoting verses from the bible?"

-While obviously, Seattle is home to the globally ubiquitous Starbucks, there are plenty of alternatives and independent coffee stores doing their own thing and living in caffeinated harmony with the Amazon of coffee.
+Without stating the obvious, Seattle has a strong coffee culture.
+While obviously, the Emerald City is home to the globally ubiquitous Starbucks, there are plenty of alternatives and independent coffee stores doing their own thing and living in caffeinated harmony with the Amazon of coffee.

 Seattle has over 840 coffee shops so you’ll never be too far away from an emergency expresso boost when moving to Seattle.